write-you-a-scheme-v2/scheme/docs/01_introduction.md

 * **Repl.hs**    Read Evaluate Print Loop code.
 * **Parser.hs**    Lexer and Parser using Parsec code.
 Responsibility for the creation of LispVal object from Text input.  .
 * **Eval.hs**    Contains the evaluation function, `eval`.
 Patten matches on all configurations of S-Expressions and computes the resultant `LispVal`.
-* **LispVal.hs**    defines LispVal, evaluation monad, LispError, and report printing functions.
+* **LispVal.hs**    defines LispVal, evaluation monad, LispException, and report printing functions.
 * **Prims.hs**    Creates the primitive environment functions, which themselves are contained in a map.
 These primitive functions are Haskell functions mapped to `LispVal`s.
 * **Pretty.hs**    Pretty Printer, used for formatting error messages.
 Might drop this, what do you think?